ShaliniGanni2000/flowlog-parser/README.md

+### Updates: I felt that code can be improved upon - such as using concurrent hashmaps for larger files, wrote a FlowLogGenerator class to duplicate flowlog.txt file to create a flowlog_10mb.txt file.

 # Flow Log Parser

 This code parses AWS VPC flow log data and maps each row to a tag based on a lookup table.
 It generates counts for each tag and port/protocol combination.